 Louise Wright, Office Administrative Manager, International Staff Exchange Week at the University of Helsinki (September 2015)

 In September 2015, I was accepted to attend an International Staff Exchange Week (ISEW) at the University of Helsinki.
 The week focused on Human Resources Development (HRD) and Occupational Well-Being and had 20 participants from all across Europe; most of whom worked in the fields of Occupational Health and Safety or Human Resources in general.
 The programme included daily seminars and workshops on topics including leadership development, competence development, diversity, and enhancing well-being at work.
 Each day was held at a different venue of the University which allowed us to see and learn about the history and culture of Helsinki.
 We were also given a free afternoon and evening to explore the wonderful sites and culinary delights of the city.

 I found the programme very relevant to my role and it was interesting to discover what achievements and challenges our HRD colleagues across Europe are facing.
 Our hosts were well placed to lead this course as Helsinki is a university with a long history, good results and innovation in this field.
 A particular highlight of the experience was the opportunity to share and discuss ideas with the other participants and have the opportunity to build a network of European colleagues.

 The week was superbly organised from the pre-booked accommodation, to the seminars, to the free travel pass we were given for the duration of our stay.
 If you are nervous about going abroad or worried about foreign languages, the ISEW weeks are a really good option.
 The HRD staff at Helsinki are incredibly friendly, knowledgeable and generous and they should be proud of hosting such a fantastic staff week.

 How to apply

-- A selection process will be undertaken and staff will be informed of the outcome by the end of March 2017.
+- Applications will be considered by the AAD Learning and Development Panel, and all applicants will be informed of the outcome by the end of March.